redis/redis-doc/topics/indexes.md

 get our entry updated.

 There is more: our goal is to just have items searched very frequently.
 So we need some form of purging.
-So, when we actually query the index in order to complete the user request, we may see something like that:
+When we actually query the index in order to complete the user request, we may see something like that:

     ZRANGEBYLEX myindex "[banana:" + LIMIT 1 10